wp-plugins/ik-facebook/readme.txt

 == Changelog ==

+= 2.2.1 =
+* Minor Update: adds support for new feature - limit number of posts displayed via the shortcode.
 = 2.2 =
 * New Feature: Ability To Embed Facebook Photo Galleries into your Website!
 * Fix: when no fullsized photo is parsed from the feed, fallback to using the thumbnail photo.